 The petition itself must contain your name and contact info as well as the name and address of your primary parent or guardian.
 In addition, it must contain your reasons for seeking emancipation, including what legal decisions you want to be emancipated for.

 After you file your petition, the court should schedule a hearing to decide whether your emancipation should be granted.
 At this hearing, the court will consider your best interests.
 In many legal questions involving minors, the court’s ultimate deciding factor should be whether the decision is in your best interests.

 If the court does not find that you are sufficiently able to support yourself in your current state, the court may deny your petition for emancipation.
 Having an attorney represent you can help you put forth the strongest arguments in favor of emancipation in your case.
 Your attorney can also speak to your parents, potentially securing permission for your emancipation.

-Contact our Dallas Emancipation Lawyers to Setup a Free Consultation
+Contact our Dallas Emancipation Lawyers to Setup a Confidential Consultation

 If you are considering getting married, entering into a contract, or making other legal decisions in your life, the fact that you are under 18 may prevent you from doing so.
 Call The Queenan Law Firm today to discuss your options for emancipation and gaining the legal right to control your present and your future.
-Our Dallas emancipation lawyers offer free legal consultations to help you understand your options.
-Call our law offices at (817) 719-8082 today to schedule a free consultation.
+Our Dallas emancipation lawyers offer confidential legal consultations to help you understand your options.
+Call our law offices at (817) 476-1797 today to schedule a consultation.